Soulidium: Formation, Children Of Chaos (2006–2009)

-Awaken (2009-Present)
+Awaken (2009–2017)

 After finishing a second tour with Sevendust, along with Nonpoint and Alter Bridge that began July 29, Soulidium has begun work on writing their second album.
 Recording began in early 2009 with the band as a 3-piece.
 In December 2009, Soulidium released a demo preview of one of the songs from their upcoming album titled "S.O.A." to their MySpace page.
 In February 2010, the band released another demo preview of one of the songs from their upcoming album titled "Sacrificing You" to their MySpace page.
 In March 2010, Soulidium recruited guitarist Spyder Zero Prime and bassist Ilyn Nathaniel to complete the band's lineup as it will appear on the second album.
 On April 24, 2010 during the 98RockFest the group debuted live a new track titled "Reluctant Goodbye".

 Sevendust singer Lajon Witherspoon has joined Soulidium on their upcoming radio single "Fly 2 The Sun" which was recorded by Producer Shawn Grove, (Dashboard Confessional, Matchbox 20, Sevendust), at Jan Smith Studios in Atlanta, GA.
 Michael McKnight has titled the new upcoming album "Fly 2 The Sun".
 Soulidium originally announced on their official website that a limited edition EP would first be released in late 2011, however a release date for the full LP will be announced pending the outcome of current negotiations with label interests.

 In October 2010, the band uploaded a video to their official YouTube channel featuring a documentary-styled presentation of the making of their upcoming album, along with a live version of "Sacrificing You", which is also off the upcoming album.

 In December 2010, Soulidium was named by Red Bull as being one of the top 5 upcoming bands to watch in 2011.
 The article compared Soulidium's live shows to those of "Rob Zombie, Marilyn Manson and Nine Inch Nails".
 The article goes on to define the bands fascination with vampires by stating "The Tampa-based quintet has a fascination with vampires, but not in a Twilight kind of way.
 Instead, the hard rock collective draws their inspiration from the sophistication of the creatures and incorporates that element into their records and live performance."

 The album finished recording in June 2011 and was slated for release in August 2012.
 That release date was, however, canceled with the band under discussions for the album to have a major label release.

 In October 2015, after years of inactivity, the band regrouped and announced the arrival of their second album, now re-titled "Awaken", which was released on October 30.

-Soon after the album's release, Shadow Morte, Danny Cayocca and Ilyn Nathaniel left Soulidium to form the group Together in Exile, replacing their respective roles with Braeden Lane, Bobby "Fuzzy" Farrell, and Eric Dietz in December.
+Revolution (since 2022)

+In 2022 Michael McKnight officially rejoined with Soulidium bandmates Danny Cayocca, Jerry “Shadow” Morte, and Ilyn Nathaniel.
+A new album titled "Revolution" is to be released in 2023 through Dark Empire Entertainment.

+A new single titled Phantom in the Wire is to be released on July 29, 2023.